icshwi/e3/README.md

 ## Procedure to duplicate the minimal E3 in your system.

+* This procedure has many assuptioms, so it is most-likely "doesn't work".
+Thus please look at the other site in order to duplicate e3 at https://github.com/icshwi/e3-builder

+* However, if one would like to challenge this, please followed instruction.

-This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is the system which I can design, develop, and debug E3 in many different scenarios.
+* This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is the system which I can design, develop, and debug E3 in many different scenarios.
 One can use it to duplicate the E3 in most Linux flavor without any difficulties.

-Note that the account should be in sudo group,
+Note that the user account should be in sudo group.
+And please install "git make" first.

 ### Get e3
 ```